shyam-185/FUZZERS-FALL2024-SQA/REPO.md

   3. `checkLoggingPerData` in `py_parser.py` logs checks for data-related logging.
   4. Additional methods were identified and modified for meaningful forensic logs.
   5. Logging follows Python’s `logging` module for standardization and ease of use.

+The outupt was saved in fuzzers.log which state each method, time, output, exception error, input, etc.

 #### 4.d.
 Continuous Integration
 - A GitHub Actions pipeline was implemented to scan all of the code for bugs and security weaknesses.